mattzett/numerical_electromagnetics/README.md

 # numerical_electromagnetics

-basic numerical solutions to some electromagnetic problems
+basic numerical solutions to some electromagnetic problems.
+Only very basic methods are demonstrated - see comments.

 ## Special functions